AntonWangDTU/22163_Python_Unix_Project/README.md

 ```
 ./cluster.py data.lst 3 outfile.lst
 ```
-Here you run the algorithm with "data.lst" as the input data file with 3 clusters and saves the output in as "outfile.lst".
+Here you run the algorithm with "data.lst" as the input data file with 3 clusters and saves the output in a new file called "outfile.lst".

 ### Module import

 You can also import the kmeans class into other Python scripts and use it as a module.
 Here's an example which returns the same as in the standalone-example:

 ```
+import sys
+code_path = '<insert/path/to/code>'
+sys.path.append(code_path)

 from cluster import kmeans

 my_kmeans = kmeans()
 my_kmeans.load("data.lst")
 my_kmeans.clusters = 3
-my_kmeans.write("output.txt")
+my_kmeans.cluster()
+my_kmeans.write("outfile.lst")
 ```

 ## Requirements